unyt-org/datex-specification/README.md

 The DATEX specification is an open standard that is designed to be implemented for various platforms, including

-- embedded devices
+- Embedded devices
-- web applications
+- Web applications
-- mobile application
+- Mobile application
-- desktop applications
+- Desktop applications

 DATEX is a flexible protocol that combines the Application, Session, Transport, and Network layer of the OSI Model.
 The protocol offers encryption, signatures